For the article, we will discuss the benefits of Schengen countries and the things you need to consider when travelling.

 In one simple sentence; it grants people the right to move freely around most countries in Europe.

-In a more complex sense, the Schengen visa removes the bureaucracy of obtaining a visa for each time you decide to travel.
+In a more elaborate sense, the Schengen visa removes the bureaucracy of obtaining a visa for each time you decide to travel.

 There are 26 countries which form part of the Schengen area.